Justin Turner Player Props: Red Sox vs. Athletics

 Justin Turner At The Plate

-- Turner leads Boston with a slugging percentage of .461, fueled by 31 extra-base hits.
+- Turner has an OPS of .820, fueled by an OBP of .359 and a team-best slugging percentage of .462 this season.

-- He ranks 20th in batting average, 31st in on base percentage, and 54th in slugging among qualifying hitters in MLB action.
+- Among the qualifying hitters in MLB, he ranks 18th in batting average, 31st in on-base percentage, and 50th in slugging.

-- Turner is batting .476 with one homer during his last games and is riding a six-game hitting streak.
+- Turner will look to extend his seven-game hitting streak.
+He's batting .450 during his last games.

-- Turner has driven in a run in 34 games this season (40.5%), including 11 games with more than one RBI (13.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Turner has picked up an RBI in 41.2% of his games this season, with two or more RBI in 12.9% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.